xSynthx/synthx/README.md

 # Synthx
-My portfolio website
-My site is coming soon!
+This is my portfilio website.